NathanSWard/SDL2pp/README.md

 > ***Note:*** *This will generate a `docs/` directory in the **project's root directory**.*

 ## Running the tests

-By default, the template uses [Google Test](https://github.com/google/googletest/) for unit testing.
-Unit testing can be disabled in the options, by setting the `ENABLE_UNIT_TESTING` (from [cmake/StandardSettings.cmake](cmake/StandardSettings.cmake)) to be false.
-To run the tests, simply use CTest, from the build directory, passing the desire configuration for which to run tests for.
-An example of this procedure is:

 ```bash
 cd build          # if not in the build directory already